piecioshka/test-angularjs-update-model-and-view/README.md

 # test-angularjs-update-model-and-view

-Check which layer will be quicker updated.
+Check which layer will be updated faster.

+## Motivation

 My tests said that `model` is first updated, next `view`.

-## How to setup?
+## Setup

-0. Install dependencies.
+1. Install dependencies

-    ```
+    ```bash
     npm install
     ```

-1. Open `app/index.html` in browser.
+2. Open `app/index.html` in browser
-2. Open `DevTools` and switch to `Console` tab.
+3. Open `DevTools` and switch to `Console` tab
-3. Put any char to input.

-In console you will see results.
+4. Type somethin into a input in the app
+5. Observe results in DevTools Console